fluencelabs/nox/README.md

 ## What is Fluence?
 Fluence is the efficient decentralized data processing network where anyone can install and run the compute node.
 Fluence attacks the `real-time execution | decentralized security | cost efficiency – (pick two)` trilemma using a **_hybrid real-time + batch approach_**.

 Real-time component allows to obtain computation results immediately with adequate but not necessarily absolute security guarantees.
-Batch component, on the contrary, performs a through verification of historical results and penalizes misbehaving nodes if it finds any discrepancy.
+Batch component, on the contrary, performs a thorough verification of historical results and penalizes misbehaving nodes if it finds any discrepancy.

 Fluence heavily employs the existing decentralized technology stack.
 It uses [Ethereum](https://www.ethereum.org/) as the secure state storage, [Tendermint](https://tendermint.com/) as the BFT consensus engine for the real-time data processing, [WebAssembly](https://webassembly.org/) as the virtual machine for computations and, finally, [Ethereum Swarm](https://swarm-guide.readthedocs.io/en/latest/introduction.html) as the cold storage for the history of operations.
 For dispute resolution Fluence relies on the **_verification game_** concept described in the [TrueBit paper](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf).